HomeLatest NewsEnterprise ITRed Hat Fedora 33 open source operating system now generally available

 Register Now →

-Updates in Fedora 33 includes the introduction of GNOME 3.38, with a new Tour application, highlighting the main functionality of the and utilities refresh, providing an easier start for new users.
+Updates in Fedora 33 includes the introduction of GNOME 3.38, with a new Tour application, highlighting the main functionality of the desktop and utilities refresh, providing an easier start for new users.

 For developers and advanced users, Boxes now allows editing virtual machines’ (VMs) libvirt XML directly, enabling them to change advanced settings not available in the user interface.

 All Fedora desktop offerings now use BTRFS as the default filesystem.
-BTRFS is a stable and mature file system with modern features like data integrity, compression, multiple device support and more, laying the foundation for future enhancements.
+BTRFS is a stable and mature file system with modern features like integrity, compression, multiple device support and more, laying the foundation for future enhancements.

 Advertisement